Dataset Evidence

 270,000 real people asked 15 million strangers to judge their moral dilemmas.
-The result is a chaotic, biased, brilliantly useful map of what contemporary Americans actually think is right and wrong.
-Here is what we do with it that nobody else does.
+The result is a chaotic, biased, useful map of how a large Reddit community reasons about everyday conflict.

 Crowdsourced morality at massive scale